dkochmanski/charming-clim/doc/grafts.md

 The first sheet base unit is a character of a certain physical size.
 We print some information on it in various colors.
 Nothing prevents us from drawing a circle[^9] but that would miss the point.
-We use character as a unit because we don't want rounding and approximation.
+We use a character as a unit because we don't want rounding and approximation.
 Background and foreground colors are inherited.

 The second sheet base unit is dip.
 It has two circles, solid grey background and a few strings (one is written in italic).

-Ideally we want to be able to render both sheets on the same physical screen.
+Ideally, we want to be able to render both sheets on the same physical screen.
 The graft and the medium will take care of the sheet approximation.
-Effect should look something like this.
+The effect should look something like this.

 ![Different kinds of screens.](screens-different-kinds.png)